Skip to main content

 How long do you have to do a property settlement?

-12 months from the date of divorce to do property settlement
+Married12 months from the date of divorce to commence the property settlement process

 What if we can’t reach a property settlement agreement within the time period?

-If you cannot finalise your financial matters within these time frames then you must commence proceedings in either the Federal Circuit Court of Australia or the Family Court of Australia (or Western Australia) before this 24 or 12 month period expires to protect your interest in any property of the relationship whether held jointly or solely (by yourself or your partner).
+If you cannot finalise your financial/ property settlement matters within these time limits then you must commence proceedings in either the Federal Circuit Court of Australia or the Family Court of Australia (or Western Australia) before this 24 or 12 month period expires to protect your interest in any property of the relationship whether held jointly or solely (by yourself or your partner).

-How do I get a property settlement after the divorce/defacto separation time limit?
+How do I get a property settlement after the divorce/de facto relationship separation time limit?

 If you do not commence proceedings or come to an agreement within the relevant time frame this complicates your matter but does not mean you are not without relief.
 For this reason it is very important that you and your partner are clear on the date at which you separated.